prof-tejera/assignment-2/README.md

 - Then switches to XY, running 6 rounds of 30s each
 - Then shows Countdown for 5:00
 - Finally shows TABATA for 8 rounds of 20s/10s

+## Design
+As always, provide a clear explanation for your design choices in a DESIGN.md file.
+The slides shown in lecture are for illustrative purposes so you don't have to follow them for your application.
+The only requirement in user flow is that there are two separate pages, Home and Add as described above.

+## Things to remember
+- compose and abstract functionality to DRY your code
+- clean up your timers and avoid memory leaks and state that could lead to infinite loops
+- adhere to the spec of each timer

+## Deliverables
+Because this is an extension on Assignment 2, you can clone this repo and copy over all files from A2 into here (except the .git folder).
+As usual, we should be able to run your project simply with `npm install` and `npm start`.